jwmcglynn/videosync/protocol.md

 Core Protocol
 -------------

 The protocol is implemented by passing JSON messages between the client and server.
-Every message has at least a `command` entry followed by command-specific entries.
+Each message is a JSON object with, a `command` property followed by any number of additional properties relevant to that command.

 For example, for the `set_moderator` command `username` is provided as metadata.